M-Espinos-Longa/power-demand-forecast/README.md

 <!-- INSTALLATION -->
 <a name="installation"></a>
 ### Installation
 <p align="justify">For Python versions greater than 3.5.x, <code>pip</code> package tool is installed by default.
 Earlier Python versions require <code>pip</code> to be installed separately.
-It is good practice to update your package information from all configured sources before making any installation.
+It is considered good practice to update your package information from all configured sources before making any installation.
 You can do that simply by running the following command:</p>

 <pre><code class="sh">sudo apt-get update</code></pre>

 <p align="justify">If you have already Python 3 installed in your system, execute the command below to install pip3:</p>

 <pre><code class="sh">sudo apt-get -y install python3-pip</code></pre>

+<p align="justify"></p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>